 Easy appetizers like this cheese & bacon canapé recipe are perfect for a crowd.
 You can make this simple party food ahead so they’re ready to heat and serve when you are.
 Add cheesy bacon crostini to a cocktail party, a buffet of easy appetizers for girls night in, or even brunch entertaining.

-Cheese and Bacon Canapé is an appetizer you definitely want to have on your list of easy elegant hors d’oeuvres.
-The salt from the bacon and the sweetness from the creamy Gouda on a beautiful baguette is comfort meets class in one delicious bite.
+Cheese and bacon canapé is an appetizer you definitely want to have on your list of easy elegant hors d’oeuvres.
+The salt from the bacon and the sweetness from the creamy Gouda on a sliced baguette is comfort meets class in one delicious bite.

-The blend of flavors and textures, from salty to sweet, creamy to crunchy, these bacon and cheese canapé are a quick and easy appetizer to have alongside your party cheese board.
+There’s a blend of flavors and textures in these, from salty to sweet, and creamy to crunchy.
+And they’re quick and easy to have alongside your party cheese board.